dhaniram-kshirsagar/form-factory/ML Model Handover Spec.md

 ---

-## 4. Sample Code for Batch Inference
+## 4. Sample Code for Single record or Batch Inference

 ```python
 import pandas as pd